AleksandarIvezic/Tic-Tac-Toe_Ruby-project/README.md

 3. The first player who gets 3 of his/her marks in a row (up, down, across, or diagonally) is the winner.

 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a draw.

+If you want extra information about the game rules, check this link from [Wikipedia](https://en.wikipedia.org/wiki/Tic-tac-toe)

 ## Authors